 - Lying on your back, hold one knee and pull it gently toward your chest.
 Hold for 20 seconds.
 Repeat with your other knee.

 - While supported on your hands and knees, lift and straighten your right hand and left leg at the same time.
 Hold for 3 seconds while tightening your abdominal muscles.
 Your back should be straight.
-Alternate with your other arm and leg and repeat on each side 8 - 20 times.
+Alternate with your other arm and leg and repeat on each side 8 to 20 times.

 Note: No one with low back pain should perform exercises that require bending over right after getting up in the morning.
 At that time, the disks are more fluid-filled and more vulnerable to pressure from this movement.

 People use many complementary and alternative treatments to relieve back pain.
 Complementary means something that is used together with conventional medicine.
 Alternative means something that is done in place of conventional medicine.